Skip to Main Content Go to Sitemap

 Biography

-Dr. Malkin is the Lead of the SickKids Precision Child Health initiative.
-He is co-Director of the SickKids Cancer Sequencing (KiCS) program which integrates and translates next generation sequencing into clinical care of children with cancer, and Director of the pan-Canadian multi-institutional PRecision Oncology For Young peopLE (PROFYLE) initiative which is establishing a pipeline to incorporate next generation sequencing into novel clinical trials (‘precision oncology’) for children and young adults with hard-to-treat cancers across Canada.
+Dr. Malkin is Professor of Paediatrics and Medical Biophysics in the Faculty of Medicine, University of Toronto.
+He holds the CIBC Children’s Foundation Chair in Child Health Research, is a Staff Oncologist in the Division of Hematology/Oncology, Director of the Cancer Genetics program, and a Senior Scientist in the Genetics & Genome Biology Program at The Hospital for Sick Children (SickKids) in Toronto.
+Dr. Malkin co-leads the SickKids Precision Child Health initiative.
+He co-directs the SickKids Cancer Sequencing (KiCS) program which integrates next generation sequencing (NGS) into clinical care of children with cancer, and Director of the pan-Canadian PRecision Oncology For Young peopLE (PROFYLE) initiative which is establishing a pipeline to incorporate NGS into novel clinical trials for children and young adults with hard-to-cure cancers across Canada, and co-leads the Canadian Pediatric Cancer Consortium (ACCESS).

 Research